Virtual data room for features hero.

 How to create a virtual data room

-The setup process is faster than most founders expect.
+The setup process is faster than most teams expect.
 Here's a realistic step-by-step:

 1. Choose your VDR platform

 Pick based on your use case.
-Early-stage fundraising needs basic permissions and analytics.
-M&A needs audit logs and group permissions.
-More on provider options below.
+Early-stage business needs basic permissions and analytics.
+M&A needs audit logs and group permissions, and so on.

 2. Set up your folder structure

 Before uploading a single file, plan your structure.
 Use the framework from the section above - Company Overview, Financials, Legal, Product, Team, Traction.
-Investors scan the folder list before they open anything.
+Visitors scan the folder list before they open anything.

 3. Upload and name documents cleanly